This post may contain affiliate links which won’t change your price but will share some commission.

 Herbs and other add-ins give drinks that special pop.
 Get creative and try some of these added the the fruit and liquid.

 - Rosemary, mint, sage, thyme, cilantro

 - Jalapeno pepper or other pepper slices for spicey drinks

 - Edible flowers

 Here are a few of our favorite combinations.
 Be creative and have fun.

 - Cranberries, rosemary, orange slices

 - Watermelon and mint

 - Pomegranate and mint

+Layered ice cubes are fun and add double the flavor.
 Another one of my favorite fancy ice tricks is to use fruit juice and freeze it in layers.
 I especially like to make these smaller and use them for mimosas.
 Check out my Fruit Layered Ice Cubes.